Cat Dental Care

 Pre-Procedure Exam

-We begin with a thorough oral check-up and may recommend blood tests to ensure your cat is fit for anesthesia, especially if they’re older or have health concerns.
+The visit begins with a thorough oral exam and blood tests.
+These ensure your cat is fit for anesthesia, especially if they’re older or have health concerns.

 01